larammerce/docs/8.x/getting-started/contributing.md

 ### Team procedures to manage

-Meetings are held according to the scrum structure in the larammerce team, which includes grooming and sprint sessions:
+Meetings are held according to the scrum structure in the Larammerce team, which includes grooming and sprint sessions:

 **Grooming sessions** | **Sprint sessions**
 ----------------------|--------------------
 ***1.*** In this type of meetings, which are held on saturdays, team Larammerce discuss technical issues.| ***1.*** These meetings are held periodically on mondays.
 ***2.*** In these sessions, user stories are created and divided into smaller sections. | ***2.*** In these meetings, teammates make decision about user stories, make them viable and then it's time to assign the user stories to specific team members. so every team member is responsible about their own user stories.
-***3.*** There are discussions among larammerce team members about how to better do the user story. | ***3.*** Every user story is discussed one by one and the estimation process begins, so every teammate announces the point of view and finally a point for the weigh of each user story is assigned.
+***3.*** There are discussions among Larammerce team members about how to better do the user story. | ***3.*** Every user story is discussed one by one and the estimation process begins, so every teammate announces the point of view and finally a point for the weigh of each user story is assigned.
 ***4.***  And finally the user story is ready for being estimated in sprint upcoming sessions. | ***4.*** And finally enters the execution cycle.

 > *The first thing after every sprint session is that every team member is responsible about writing notes in their own user stories according to what is mentioned in the sessions, and after that the most necessary thing is that they must create the tasks of each owned user story right after sprint sessions.*